1967 Detroit riot: Racial and economic shifts

-Detroit Councilman Mel Ravitz said the rebellion divided not only the races- since it "deepened the fears of many whites and raised the militancy of many blacks" - but it opened up wide cleavages in the black and white communities as well.
+Detroit Councilman Mel Ravitz said the riot divided not only the races – since it "deepened the fears of many whites and raised the militancy of many blacks" – but it opened up wide cleavages within black and white communities as well.
 Moderate liberals of each race were faced with new political groups that voiced extremist solutions and fueled fears about future violence.
 Compared to the rosy newspaper stories before July 1967, the London Free Press reported in 1968 that Detroit was a "sick city where fear, rumor, race prejudice and gun-buying have stretched black and white nerves to the verge of snapping."
 Sidney Fine wrote that if the riot is interpreted as a protest, or a way for black grievances to be heard and addressed, it was partly successful.

 The riot markedly increased the pace of Detroit's white residents moving out of the city.
 From 1967 to 1969, 173,000 white residents left, and from 1967 to 1978, Detroit public schools lost 74% of its white students.

 The black community in Detroit received much more attention from federal and state governments after 1967, and although the New Detroit committee ultimately shed its black membership and transformed into the mainstream Detroit Renaissance group, money did flow into black-owned enterprises after the riot.
 However, the most significant black politician to take power in the shift from a white majority city to a black majority city, Coleman Young, Detroit's first black mayor, wrote in 1994:

-In 2010, Thomas Sowell, a conservative and senior fellow at the Hoover Institution wrote in an opinion article for a website created by The Heritage Foundation:
+In 2010, Thomas Sowell, a conservative and senior fellow at the Hoover Institution, wrote in an opinion article for a website created by The Heritage Foundation:

 Riot control strategies

-Nationally, the rebellion confirmed for the military and the Johnson administration that military occupation of American cities would be necessary.
-In particular, the uprising confirmed the role of the Army Operations Center as the agent to anticipate and combat domestic guerrilla warfare.
+Nationally, the riot confirmed for the military and the Johnson administration that military occupation of American cities would be necessary.
+In particular, the riot confirmed the role of the Army Operations Center as the agent to anticipate and combat domestic guerrilla warfare.